HOW IS YOUR FISH TODAY ?

 During the Shoot

 And then, our cameraman would arrive every morning, after having been stuck for two hours in the notorious Beijing traffic.
-His first question when entering the door would be: “What are we shooting today, fiction or documentary?”
-After reading a page of the story me and Rao Hui had written the previous night, he’d get upset: “But this is totally different from what you gave me yesterday.
+His first question when entering the door would always be: “What are we shooting today, fiction or documentary?”
+After reading a page of the story I had written the previous night, he’d get upset: “But this is totally different from what you gave me yesterday.
 Where is our continuity girl?
 I need a continuity girl!”
 We didn’t have a continuity girl.
 We had only one actor.
-So the cameraman himself had to play a role while his camera was running, and our producer had to play a bad guy too, and then I put on a red coat I had found on the market and I played a role too.
+So the cameraman himself had to play a role while his camera was running, and our producer had to play a bad guy too, and then I put on a red coat I had found in the market and I played a role too.
 Only the Swiss soundman didn’t need to perform a double job, since there was no way he could look like a Chinese.

 Before the film got locked, my editor dropped his Chinese class.
-It was too much for him to be bombarded by weird Chinese logics in his working time as well as his spare time.
+It was too much for him to be bombarded by weird Chinese logic in his working hours as well as in his spare time.
 Then one day, when Rao Hui eventually obtained a visa and flew to London for the first time, we three sat down and ate rice together, and we came to be more clear about the language of the film - it would start and end in landscapes; urban scenery contrasting with village images; inner landscape conflicting with social landscape; we should see a scriptwriter’s inner world drowned and reshaped by the randomness and accidents of reality.

 Guo Xiaolu 2006

-|© 2004 - 2006 Xiaolu Guo|
+|© Xiaolu Guo|